-ID Description OS-MNG-SUG-00 Admin-only instructions with incorrect parameters may lead to unexpected behavior.
+ID Description OS-MNG-SUG-00 Admin-only instructions with incorrect parameters may result in unexpected behavior.
 OS-MNG-SUG-01 The protocol assumes that one USDC always pegs to one USD, which may not always be true.
-OS-MNG-SUG-02 fill_from_str uses 31 bytes out of 32 bytes.
-OS-MNG-SUG-03 Multiple instances of unwrapping may cause panic for users.
-OS-MNG-SUG-04 Using named constants instead of magic numbers would improve code clarity.
-OS-MNG-SUG-05 Using different oracle prices at different time periods may lead to misleading net deposit calculations.
+OS-MNG-SUG-02 fill_from_str utilizes 31 bytes out of 32 bytes.
+OS-MNG-SUG-03 Multiple instances of unwrapping may result in panic for users.
+OS-MNG-SUG-04 Utilize named constants instead of magic numbers to improve code clarity.
+OS-MNG-SUG-05 Utilizing different oracle prices at different time periods may result in misleading net deposit calculations.
 OS-MNG-SUG-06 [0.17.0] reduce_buyback_fees_accrued may be called with an amount larger than the sum of buyback_fees_accrued_current and previous.
 OS-MNG-SUG-07 [0.17.0] expire_buyback_fees and accrue_buyback_fees may be more effective if merged.
-OS-MNG-SUG-08 [0.17.0] The current implementation of token_edit may lead to dangerous outcomes due to its order of operations.
-OS-MNG-SUG-09 [0.17.0] Comments in perp_liq_force_cancel_orders may lead to confusion due to their ambiguity.
+OS-MNG-SUG-08 [0.17.0] The current implementation of token_edit may result in dangerous outcomes due to its order of operations.
+OS-MNG-SUG-09 [0.17.0] Comments in perp_liq_force_cancel_orders may result in confusion due to their ambiguity.
 OS-MNG-SUG-10 [0.17.0] Users may lose accrued buyback fees when the group interval changes from zero to a positive value.
-OS-MNG-SUG-11 [0.19.0] The flash loan swap fee can be bypassed.
+OS-MNG-SUG-11 [0.19.0] The flash loan swap fee may be bypassed.
+OS-MNG-SUG-12 [0.20.0] (nit) Simplify an assertion in TCS trigger OS-MNG-SUG-13 [0.20.0] Remove the attempt to deactivate lique token accounts during TCS trigger OS-MNG-SUG-14 [0.20.0] (nit) Use liqor/liqee notation for TCS start OS-MNG-SUG-15 [0.20.0] Add a defensive assert in TokenConditionalSwapStart OS-MNG-SUG-16 [0.20.0] Inconsistent maker fee computation in TCS trigger